 Google Ad Manager serves ads based on the priorities selected by you.
 Upon receiving an ad request, GAM goes through all the priority levels to find the most eligible line item.
 First, the non-eligible line items are eliminated on the basis of frequency capping, day-parting, exclusions etc. In the next step, the highest priority line item is selected from the remaining ones to serve the ad.
-If two line items are equally eligible, then the winner is selected on the basis of CPM.
+If two line items are equally eligible, the winner is selected on the basis of CPM.

 But it’s different with Dynamic Allocation

-When a publisher uses the Dynamic Allocation feature in GAM, then the line item selection process changes significantly.
+When a publisher uses the Dynamic Allocation feature in GAM, the line item selection process changes significantly.

-First, if there is a Standard Line item eligible to serve, then a temporary CPM is allotted to it.
+First, if there is a Standard Line item eligible to serve, a temporary CPM is allotted to it.
 The temporary CPM depends on how the line item is reaching its goal.
-Suppose if there are lesser chances for a line item to reach its goal then a higher temporary CPM is allotted, if it is about to reach its goal then a lower temporary CPM is allotted.
+Suppose if there are lesser chances for a line item to reach its goal, then a higher temporary CPM is allotted, if it is about to reach its goal, a lower temporary CPM is allotted.
 The CPM works like a weightage.

-After the Standard Line Item, if there are any non-guaranteed line items eligible to serve then the line item with the highest average CPM is selected.
-Then the temporary CPM from the Standard Line Item and the highest average CPM from the non guaranteed line items are sent to AdX to compete in real-time.
-If AdX can pay a higher CPM then it serves the impression.
-If not, then the winner among the remaining two serves the ad.
+After the Standard Line Item, if there are any non-guaranteed line items eligible to serve, the line item with the highest average CPM is selected.
+The temporary CPM from the Standard Line Item and the highest average CPM from the non guaranteed line items are sent to AdX to compete in real-time.
+If AdX can pay a higher CPM, it serves the impression.
+If not, the winner among the remaining two serves the ad.

 How does a Typical Line Item Setup Look Like?

 Although there are so many Line Items available for the publishers, typically the setup is based on whether the deal is guaranteed or non guaranteed.
 Sponsorship and Standard Line Items are used for guaranteed deals, and price priority line items are used for non guaranteed deals.